What is this research stream?

 Who is Involved?

-The research is carried out in partnership with key female entrepreneurship programmes and networks on the island.
+The research is carried out in partnership with key women entrepreneurship programmes and networks on the island.
 Entrepreneurs will join the project as participant researchers, providing fine-grained data and unique insights into the process of establishing and growing start-ups.

 • Provide deeper knowledge of how access to finance can be made more equal for female founders, at a structural level as well as at a practice level.